pH

 Sanitation: a reduction of 99.999% colony forming units.

 Winemaking exists within a grey area of this spectrum.
 Ultimately, the level of cleanliness in a winery is subject to a winemaker’s microbiome of desire.
-The preference from native yeasts in the vineyard, to local yeasts in the cellar, or cultivated yeasts from a manufacturer will be determined by design and cleaning and sanitation practices.
-How we determine the design and practices will be based on our sanitary demand, the primary function of pH.
+For instance, premium Cabernet Sauvignon producers with high pHs tend to have immaculate cellars with strict sanitation and risk adverse protocols like inoculating with cultivated yeast, whereas small lot Pinot Noir producers tend to take more risks with spontaneous fermentations in porous vessels with less sulfur.
+How we determine the design and practices for each wine style will be based on sanitary demand, the primary function of pH.

 SO2 is a commonly used preservative and antioxidant in winemaking, where it exists in multiple forms, including molecular SO2, bisulfite (HSO3-), and sulfite (SO32-).
 The equilibrium between these species is highly pH-dependent.
 Collectively, we refer to their unbound forms as “free sulfur” and their combined forms as “total sulfur.”
 The traditional calculation used to determine the speciation of sulfur was the Henderson-Hasselbalch equation, but recent studies have shown that free anthocyanins in red wines complex with free SO2 converting most of its free form to its inactive bound form.
 Traditional forms of free sulfur analysis such as Ripper titration and aeration-oxidation (A-O) overestimate truly free sulfur in red wines because they dissociate bound sulfur-anthocyanin complexes (Jenkins et al., 2020).
 In short, winemakers adding sulfur to red wines are only benefiting from a fraction of free sulfur measured.
 In addition, the Henderson-Hasselbalch equation is also insufficient for calculating molecular SO2 in wine because of its matrix.
-Jenkins et al. published a modified version of the equation in 2020 which includes alcohol and temperature inputs.
-Click here to download his equation, but note that this will not work for red wines unless you use a different method to quantify free sulfur such as static headspace gas chromatography and sulfur chemiluminescence detection (HS-GC-SCD) (Jenkins et al., 2020).
+Jenkins et al. published a modified version of the equation in 2020 which includes alcohol and temperature inputs (Click here to download his equation).

 References